sorinachirila/InterfacesInfo/README.md

 # Interfaces
-This repository contains a technology project made with Java, Maven.
+This repository contains a project made with Java, Maven.

 # Project requirements
 1. Add an interface Info with one method